Vinny-Bass/buzz-api-test/Readme.md

 ## Running with Docker

+1. Set the env vars on .env file, if is the first time you are running the project or you just want to rebuild the database just set RUN_INIT_DB=1 otherwise you can leave 0.

-1. Build the Docker image:
+2. Build the Docker image:

 ```bash
 docker build -t my-fastapi-project .
 ```

-2. Run the Docker container:
+3. Run the Docker container:

 ```bash
 docker run -d --name my-fastapi-project -p 8000:8000 my-fastapi-project